-It’s crunch time.
-With the May 2020 EU MDR implementation deadline quickly approaching, device manufacturers are facing a dramatically increased regulatory workload.
+Although the EU MDR deadline has been officially pushed back to May 2021, device manufacturers are still facing a dramatically increased regulatory workload.
 When this is multiplied by time pressures and a lack of expert resources or bandwidth, it equals an amplified risk of regulatory non-compliance.

 When it comes to literature reviews in the age of MDR, are you compliant?
 How do you know if you aren’t?

 Before you can produce compliant literature reviews, you first need to understand what they entail.
 There are many things notified bodies will be looking for in your clinical evaluation report (CER) literature review, including:

 Now that you have a sense of the things that will be under scrutiny by the notified bodies, let’s talk about some of the most common issues with CER literature review processes: